abhay386/Delta/README.md

 # Delta
-This is a github demo repo
+This is a github demo repositeries